Equal Majorana Phases from a Minimal and Predictive Neutrino Texture: Introduction

-As a common practice, some phenomenological ideas such as $\mu-\tau$ symmetry\,\cite{King:2018kka,Xing:2015fdg,Altarelli:2005yx}, texture zeroes\,\cite{Ludl:2014axa}, hybrid textures\,\cite{Kalita:2015tda,Singh:2018bap} etc., are assigned to $M_\nu$ to expect certain results of the observational parameters.
+As a common practice, some phenomenological ideas such as $\mu-\tau$ symmetry\,\cite{King:2018kka,Xing:2015fdg,Altarelli:2005yx}, texture zeroes\,\cite{Ludl:2014axa}, hybrid textures\,\cite{Kalita:2015tda,Singh:2018bap}, mixed $\mu-\tau$ symmetry\,\cite{Dey:2022qpu, Chakraborty:2023msb} etc., are assigned to $M_\nu$ to expect certain results of the observational parameters.
 These results, which can be called mixing schemes, basically involve the mixing angles and the Dirac CP phase.
 Over the time, different mixing schemes have been postulated, which are related to specific phenomenological forms of $M_\nu$.
-One such mixing scheme is the TBM mixing\,\cite{Harrison:2002er}, which assumes certain values of the said parameters, as, $\sin\,\theta_{12}=1/\sqrt{3}$, $\sin\,\theta_{23}=1/\sqrt{2}$, $\sin\,\theta_{13}=0$ and as $\theta_{13}=0$, $\delta$ is suppressed.
-A neutrino mass matrix consistent with TBM scheme exhibits a special symmetry called the $\mu-\tau$ symmetry, which underlines two conditions among the elements of $M_\nu$, viz., $(M_\nu)_{22}=(M_\nu)_{33}$ and $(M_\nu)_{12}=(M_\nu)_{13}$\,\cite{Grimus:2006jz,Grimus:2003wq} or $(M_\nu)_{12}=-(M_\nu)_{13}$\,\cite{Lam:2001fb}.
-The matrix obtained according to these conditions is given below,
+For example, if we talk about $\mu-\tau$ symmetry, we see that the mixing scheme predicted by such a texture always has $\theta_{23}=45^\circ$ and $\theta_{13}=0$, while $\theta_{12}$ remains free and is related to texture parameters.
+A careful calibration of the texture parameters can make $\sin\,\theta_{12}=1/\sqrt{3}$ and this particular mixing scheme is known as TBM mixing\,\cite{Harrison:2002er}.